chrisrhymes/mere-blog-theme/README.md

 As of 0.4, the blog posts will be displayed on the homepage including pagination, instead of in a separate blog page.

+**The homepage page needs to be called index.html for the blog pagination**

 Set the paginator up in the `_config.yml` file with the posts per page and the path to the blog.

 ```yaml